forxinecesimsek/boston_crime_project/streamlit_demo/README.md

 * Page 3 : Clustering Analysis to determine best locations for police stations

 This demo is a part of Boston Crime Analysis.
+The required libraries are in txt file below:

 `pip install -r requirements.txt`